floledermann/stimsrv/README.md

 Experiments in stimsrv are implemented in JavaScript.
 Therefore, a single codebase defines both the user interface (which runs in a *client*, usually a web browser) and the flow of the experiment (which runs on a *server* (hence the name *stimsrv*), which potentialy controls and coordinates multiple clients).
 Stimsrv experiments can encompass multiple computers and laptops, mobile devices, older and simple devices, and printed media, all controlled from a single experiment definition.

-A minimal experiment definition could look like this:
+A minimal experiment definition file could look like this:

 ```javascript
 const pause = require("stimsrv/src/tasks/pause.js");